U.S. Government Resources

 - Public Procurement Office of Lithuania: an institution operating under the Ministry of Economy of the Republic of Lithuania, which co-ordinates the activities of procurement, supervises compliance of procurement activities with the Law on Public Procurement and the implementing legislation.

-- Ministry of Economy: responsible for handling government business in the following areas: business environment, investment, export, innovation, state-owned enterprises, public procurement, tourism.
+- Ministry of Economy and Innovation: responsible for handling government business in the following areas: business environment, investment, export, innovation, state-owned enterprises, public procurement, tourism.

 - Ministry of Foreign Affairs: the central institution of the Republic of Lithuania implementing Lithuania’s foreign policy and coordinating activities of other public institutions in the foreign policy field.